 We summarise the main areas to consider in deciding whether tax relief for travelling and subsistence expenditure is available.
-If you are an employer or employee in the East Lothian area we, at Cowan & Partners, can advise you on the expense rules.
+If you are an employer or employee in the Edinburgh area we, at Cowan & Partners, can advise you on the expense rules.

 Travelling and subsistence expenditure incurred by or on behalf of employees gives rise to many problems.